hashtag-squirrel/my-little-snek/README.md

 ##### Autosave in regular intervals

-In order to make sure that the stakes are somewhat real and also to make sure that a player can actually continue a game where they left off even if they don't properly quit the game, there is a function to automatically save the game every 5 ticks.
+To make sure that the stakes are somewhat real and also to make sure that a player can continue a game where they left off even if they don't properly quit the game, there is a function to automatically save the game every 5 ticks.

-The autosave is not done on every tick to reduce the number of API calls towards the Google API.
+The autosave is not done on every tick to reduce the number of API calls toward the Google API.

 The user gets a message every time the game is saved.